How To Teach Your Child To Play Soccer – Ultimate Guide For Parents

-There different types of outdoor soccer cleats but you should go for firm ground (FG).
+There are different outdoor soccer cleats but you should go for firm ground (FG).
 A good soccer cleat should be comfortable, provide stability, and protect the feet from injuries.

-There are 3 types of shinguards namely slip-in, ankle, and sock shinguard.
+There are 3 types of shinguards namely slip-in, ankle, and sock shinguards.
 For beginners, I would recommend the ankle shinguard because it also has pads to protect the ankles.

 iv.
 Shorts And Shirts